Green businesses have a lot to gain from operating sustainably.

 If there’s absolutely no way around it, at least make sure that you’re printing on recycled paper.
 You can also cut down on paper waste by incentivising employees to relay messages digitally.

-Another reason for going paperless is that there’s less chance of losing or misfiling documents.
+Going paperless also means there’s less chance of losing or misfiling your documents.
 Yes, this can occur in the cloud as well, but it’s much easier to relocate missing files up there.
+Plus, there’s no chance of spilling coffee all over them.

 Ready to Green Up Your Business?